-Information specialists, known as Subject Librarians (see the Department's library resources page below), are responsible for services to individual Departments/the School.
-They provide individual help to students and staff, as well as teaching information skills in Department and School programmes and through general University skills provision.
+Our Subject, School and Faculty Librarians provide individual help to students and staff, as well as teaching information skills in Department and School programmes and through general University skills provision.
 All new students receive library introduction sessions during the induction period.

-This Department's library resources page is: go.bath.ac.uk/librarymaths
+This Department's library resources page is: <https://library.bath.ac.uk/mathematical-sciences/home>